CourtHive/tods-competition-factory/documentation/docs/governors/publishing-governor.md

 ## setEventDisplay

 Sets display configuration for event data, controlling which attributes are visible for specific draws and dates.
+See examples: [Display Settings](../concepts/publishing.md#display-settings).

 ```js
 engine.setEventDisplay({